Professional wrestling aerial techniques: Springboard

-When a wrestler using any of the ring ropes bounces upward.
+When a wrestler using any of the ring ropes bounces upward using their lower body, mainly their feet.
 Most high-flying techniques can be performed after a spring board.
 Sometimes wrestlers will bounce off one set of ring ropes then off another to perform a move, this is referred to as a double springboard.

 A variation of a springboard is the rope run or climb, in which a wrestler runs up, effectively with one foot off each ring rope.
+This type of attack can see the wrestling propel themselves forwards (facing towards the opponent) or in a rebound (while facing away but redirecting their momentum to hit an opponent behind them).

+A Seated springboard sees the wrestler rebound off the rope, back towards the opponent, using their upper thighs.
+Usually, this version is by the attacker using the tope rope as leverage to pull themselves upwards to give themselves clearance to swing their legs up and over the rope from the either their left or right side to perform an attack such as an Arabian Press.
+Versions of this move which sees the attacker using the middle or bottom rope are also possible as the charge towards them, jumping, and landing on either rope to bounce backward and attack the opponent to their side or behind them.

 Step-through

 A variation of the springboard, the wrestler starts by standing on the ring apron.
 As they start entering the ring, the wrestler springboards off of the bottom rope with one leg and performs a move on the opponent.
 The most common move performed out of the step-through is a tornado DDT, which Xavier Woods used for a brief time.
 It is also possible to perform it from the inside of the ring into the outside on an opponent on the apron or on the ground.